hsuenn/IT3385_MLOPS/README.md

 We've pushed a built image (built on amd64 architecture), to pull the built image from the Docker Hub, please run the following.

-![Screenshot of Docker Desktop showing the image has been pushed to Docker Hub](./.github/images/docker_hub.png) Successful push of built iamge to Docker Hub.
+![Screenshot of Docker Desktop showing the image has been pushed to Docker Hub](./.github/images/docker_hub.png) Successful push of built image to Docker Hub.

 ```
 # pull the image
 docker pull chootzehsuen/it3385_mlops

 # spin up a container
-docker run -p 8501:8501 chootzehsuen/it3385
+docker run -p 8501:8501 chootzehsuen/it3385_mlops
 ```

 Alternatively, you may build the docker image yourself if you are on a different cpu architecture.<br>